m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Let's now make a modification to the experiments.
 In the working directory ``artiq-work``, open ``mgmt_tutorial.py`` again and add an exclamation mark to the end of "Hello World".
 Before committing it, check that the experiment can still be executed correctly by submitting it directly from the working directory, using the command-line client: ::

-    $ artiq_client submit ~/artiq-work/mgmt_tutorial.py
+    $ artiq_client submit --content ~/artiq-work/mgmt_tutorial.py

 .. note::
-    Alternatively, right-click in the Explorer dock and select the 'Open file outside repository' option for the same effect.
+    The ``--content`` flag submits by content, that is, by sending a raw file rather than selecting an experiment from the master's local environment.
+Since you are likely running the client and the master on the same machine, it is probably not strictly necessary here.
+In a distributed setup across multiple machines, the master will not have access to the client's filesystem, and the ``--content`` flag is the only way to run experiments directly from a client file.
+See also :ref:`submission-details`.

 Verify the log in the GUI.
 If you are happy with the result, commit the new version and push it into the master's repository: ::